Non-Hermitian Floquet dynamics in absorption spectroscopy: Numerical illustration

 The results shown in figures~\ref{fig:figure1}$b$--$f$ refer to a relatively strong probe field.
-Convergence to the predictions of the weak probe approximation for decreasing values of ${\cal E}_{\rm p}$ is illustrated by figure~\ref{fig:figure2}$a$, which shows results obtained by integrating equation~(\ref{eq:drndt}) for values of $\Omega_{{\rm p};10}$ and $\Omega_{{\rm p};20}$ scaled by a factor $1/\alpha$: the probe field has the same strength as in figures~\ref{fig:figure1}$b$--$f$ when $\alpha=1$, but is weaker by a factor $1/\alpha$ when $\alpha > 1$.
+Convergence to the predictions of the weak probe approximation for decreasing values of ${\cal E}_{\rm p}$ is illustrated by figure~\ref{fig:figure2}$a$, which shows results obtained by integrating equation~(\ref{eq:drndtmatrix}) for values of $\Omega_{{\rm p};10}$ and $\Omega_{{\rm p};20}$ scaled by a factor $1/\alpha$: the probe field has the same strength as in figures~\ref{fig:figure1}$b$--$f$ when $\alpha=1$, but is weaker by a factor $1/\alpha$ when $\alpha > 1$.
 The calculation is done for a sufficiently large value of $t$ (200~ns) that the harmonic components $\rho_{ij;N}^{\rm rw}(t)$ have become constant in time.
 As expected, and as can be seen from the figure, $\rho_{00;N=0}^{\rm rw}(t)$ tends to 1 and $\rho_{00;N\not= 0}^{\rm rw}(t)$ tends to 0 when $\alpha$ increases.
 Moreover, $\rho_{10;0}^{\rm rw}(t)$ and $\rho_{20;0}^{\rm rw}(t)$ tend to the values predicted by equation~(\ref{eq:steadysystem}), namely $\rho_{10;0}^{\rm wp}$ and $\rho_{20;0}^{\rm wp}$.
 These values are proportional to ${\cal E}_p$, thus proportional to $1/\alpha$ here.
 (As can be deduced from a perturbative analysis and is apparent from the figure, $\rho_{00;2}^{\rm rw}(t) \propto 1/\alpha^2$.)

 Finally, part ($b$) of figure~\ref{fig:figure2} illustrates the use of this formalism in the calculation and analysis of an absorption spectrum.
 The weak probe approximation is assumed to hold.
-As in part ($a$) of the figure, the system is also taken be in the stationary state it relaxes into following the turn on of the probe field, after the initial transients.
-Here, however, $\omega_{\rm p}$ is varied: we set
+As in part ($a$) of the figure, the system is also taken be in the stationary state it relaxes into { after the probe field has been turned on, past the initial transients.} Here, however, $\omega_{\rm p}$ is varied: we set

 with $\omega_{{\rm p}0}/(2\pi) = 100$~THz.
 The detunings $\Delta_{\rm p}^{(i)}$ thus vary with $\Delta\omega_{\rm p}$ and have the same values as in Figures~\ref{fig:figure1} and \ref{fig:figure2}$a$ when $\Delta\omega_{\rm p} = 0$.
 The susceptibility and the absorption coefficient are calculated as functions of $\Delta\omega_{\rm p}$, by way of equations~(\ref{eq:chiwp}) and (\ref{eq:Kcoef}) respectively, with the products $N_{\rm d}\langle 0 | \hat{D}_z | 1 \rangle / (\epsilon_0{\cal E}_{\rm p})$ and $N_{\rm d}\langle 0 | \hat{D}_z | 2 \rangle / (\epsilon_0{\cal E}_{\rm p})$ set to values sufficiently low that $|\chi(\omega_{\rm p},\omega_{\rm c},{\cal E}_{\rm c}| \ll 1$.